Tel: 01485 211 022

 Bedroom: Double Bed and bedside tables with lamps.

 Outside: There is off-road parking inside the gate at the front of the property.
-Guests have a private seating area to the rear of the property and parking is available on the shared drive.
+Guests have a small private seating area to the rear of the property and parking is available on the shared drive.
 The main garden to the owners house is private, however, the property is secure to let dogs out if the five bar gate tot the road is closed.

 |Wood Burner / Open Fire||Dishwasher|

 |Cot available on request at time of booking|

 Doug and Liz Stapleton from Colmworth, Bedford, January 2012